 A nutritious, paleo, vegan, Chocolate Chia Pudding that has healthy omega 3 fatty acids?
 Yes and it is equally good as breakfast or dessert!

 Ever since I discovered chia seed puddings, I have been experimenting with flavors and recipes.
-Of course, chocolate was at the top of list to try and perfect.
+Of course, chocolate was at the top of the list to try and perfect.

 This Chocolate Chia Seed Pudding has great, intense chocolate flavor and is subtly sweet.
 I only need to add one tablespoon of maple syrup, but you can adjust according to your preferences.
 Sometimes I might add a drizzle of maple syrup while serving if I want it a little sweeter.